top of page

 Holly believes it is possible for neurodivergent folk to live happy, actualised and accepted lives but that there is much work to be done societally, culturally and institutionally before this is possible (including the intersectionality with race, gender, trans, queer, disability and other issues, rights and prejudices).

-Holly also lives with PTSD - like many neurodivergent folk - and is trauma-informed through her yoga and somatic work.
+Holly is trauma-informed through lived experience, and her yoga and somatic study and work.
 She speaks with honesty, clarity and from the heart in order to shed light on her own experience, of living life on her own terms and the benefits - and challenges - that brings.

 Holly Sutcliffe